about

-Micah Gleason, an “easygoing yet fiercely skilled conductor and singer” (NYT), recently completed a Conducting Fellowship at the Curtis Institute of Music as mentee of conductor Yannick Nézet-Séguin, was chosen by the Dallas Opera for its renowned Hart Institute for Women Conductors and is a recipient of the 2024 Taki Alsop Conducting Fellowship Award.
+Micah Gleason, an “easygoing yet fiercely skilled conductor and singer” (NYT), completed a Conducting Fellowship at the Curtis Institute of Music as mentee of conductor Yannick Nézet-Séguin, was chosen by the Dallas Opera for its renowned Hart Institute for Women Conductors and is a recipient of the 2024 Taki Alsop Conducting Fellowship Award and winner of the 2025 American Prize in Conducting.

 Interdisciplinary collaboration and community building are at the core of Micah’s music-making.
 She is curious about the most effective ways to disrupt the stasis and comfort of the modern concert hall; and how artists across disciplines, activists, and researchers can most effectively collaborate.

-An active symphonic and opera conductor, Micah has collaborated with notable ensembles including the Iceland Symphony, Symphony of the Americas, San Diego Symphony, The Spoleto Festival Orchestra, The Orchestra Now, the Dallas Opera Orchestra, and the Curtis Symphony Orchestra; served as Music Director for productions of Argento’s A Waterbird Talk with the Musicians of Ma’alwyck and JL Marlor’s The Final Veil Opera world premiere at The Cell Theater, served as assistant/cover conductor for productions with Washington National Opera, Opera Philadelphia, The Glimmerglass Festival, Beth Morrison Projects, Juilliard Vocal Arts, Curtis Opera Theater, and Bard College.
-In summer 2025 she looks forward to joining the Tanglewood conducting seminar, assisting Marin Alsop in the Cliburn Competition finals with the Fort Worth Symphony, and Gianandrea Noseda with the National Youth Symphony on their summer tour around Asia.
+An active symphonic and opera conductor, Micah has collaborated with notable ensembles including the Iceland Symphony, Symphony of the Americas, San Diego Symphony, Van Cliburn Competition and Fort Worth Symphony, The Spoleto Festival Orchestra, The Orchestra Now, the Dallas Opera Orchestra, Carnegie Hall’s National Youth Orchestra and the Curtis Symphony Orchestra; served as Music Director for chamber operas with the Musicians of Ma’alwyck and at The Cell Theater, served as assistant/cover conductor for opera productions with Washington National Opera, Opera Philadelphia, The Glimmerglass Festival, Beth Morrison Projects, Juilliard Vocal Arts, Curtis Opera Theater, and Bard College.

 An avid performer and lover of chamber music, Micah has appeared as a conductor and/or singer with Chamber Music Northwest, Philharmonic Society of Orange County, Friends of Music Concerts Inc, 92nd Street Y, Phoenix Chamber Music Society, and the Collaborative Arts Institute of Chicago.